The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Introduction

 \section{Introduction}

+To date, JWST has detected the earliest known star clusters in our Universe \citep[e.g.,][]{Adamo+24,Messa+24,Vanzella+24, Mowla+24}.
+They appear to be relatively compact \citep[$\sim$~few~pc, e.g.,][]{Adamo+24} and had only recently formed their stars.
+It was speculated that these clusters may be the earliest progenitors of globular clusters ever detected.
+Globular clusters are a relic of the initial stages of star formation in the Universe.
+However, because they contain little to no dark matter \citep[e.g.,][]{Heggie+96,Bradford+11,Conroy+11,Ibata+13}, their formation mechanism poses a significant theoretical challenge.

-The cosmic microwave background demonstrated that the Universe at early times, known as the era of Recombination, was remarkably uniform, apart from small overdensities to the tune of one part in 100,000 \citep{Bennett+96}.
-Well before Recombination, dark matter fell towards these primordial inhomogeneities, allowing them to grow over time to form the seeds of the galaxies we see today.
-However, until Recombination, the gas was tightly coupled to radiation, which suppressed the growth of gas overdensities \citep{NB}.
-Because the motion of baryons was suppressed by the radiation field, this gave rise to baryon-dark matter relative motions, known as baryon-dark matter streaming or as the streaming velocity \citep{TH,tseliakhovich11}.
+A recent suggestion pointed out that the relative velocity between the gas and the dark matter \citep{TH} in the early Universe could naturally form potentially star-forming regions outside of dark matter halos.
+This relative velocity arose well before Recombination, when dark matter fell towards primordial inhomogeneities, allowing them to grow over time to form the seeds of the galaxies we see today.
+Until Recombination, the gas was tightly coupled to radiation, which suppressed the growth of gas overdensities \citep{NB}.
+Because the motion of baryons was suppressed by the radiation field, the infall of the dark matter towards overdense regions gave rise to baryon-dark matter relative motions, known as baryon-dark matter streaming or as the streaming velocity \citep{TH,tseliakhovich11}.
 These motions are highly supersonic ($\sim30$~km s$^{-1}$ at $z=1100$, or about $5$ times the speed of sound) and generate spatial offsets between gas clumps and the early dark matter overdensities that give rise to them, depleting the newborn clumps of dark matter \citep{naoz12,naoznarayan14}.
 The gas clumps, devoid of dark matter (like globular clusters, or GCs), form baryon-enriched structures with masses below $10^7$~M$_\odot$ known as supersonically induced gas objects (SIGOs), which have been shown to form star clusters through simulations and theory \citep{popa,chiou18,chiou+19,Chiou+21,Lake+21,Williams+22,Lake+22,Nakazato+22,Lake+24}.
 These objects form in similar abundance to low-metallicity globular clusters in the early Universe \citep{Lake+21}, and because the Milky Way may have formed in a region of the Universe with an elevated value of the streaming velocity \citep{Uysal+22}, the local Universe is expected to have formed a higher abundance of SIGOs.